Trixarian/TownofHost-FE/README.md

 **Credit to these mods and their developers for the code and help:**
 ### :star: [TOHE](https://github.com/0xDrMoe/TownofHost-Enhanced)
 >
-> - Town of Host: Friens Edition was forked from Town of Host: Enhanced.
+> - Town of Host: Frens Edition was forked from Town of Host: Enhanced.
 >
 ### :star: [TOHRE](https://github.com/Loonie-Toons/)
 >